top of page

 Many families find the extra investment worthwhile for the convenience, timeliness, and personalized attention that private care allows.

-Some benefit plans do cover consultations with an IBCLC or Nurse (Canada Life, GreenShield, Manulife & Sun Life).
+Some benefit plans do cover consultations with an IBCLC or Nurse.
 Reach out to your benefit provider to find out if you qualify for reimbursement.

 If your benefit provider does not cover lactation support, hold on to your receipt so that you can claim my services as a health expense on your taxes.